 Some insurance companies see all such claims as a nuisance.
 The unrepresented auto accident victim might be taken for a ride since they cannot back up their words with any legal actions.
-Some of them believe that you only have the ability to demand money and even a small amount will be enough to satisfy your claim.
+Some of them believe that you only can demand money, and even a small amount will be enough to satisfy your claim.

 It makes financial sense because the unrepresented party generally does not understand the lay of the land as far as litigation is concerned.
 And even if you opt to contest the claim on your own, they will get their seasoned legal team to handle your misgivings regarding the amount claimed.

 All too often, individuals end up taking minimal settlements after signing the release (from all dues) of the negligent party.
-In case your medical condition deteriorates even after undergoing significant medical treatment, it might be too late to call in a personal injury or auto accident lawyer.
+If your medical condition deteriorates even after undergoing significant medical treatment, it might be too late to call in a personal injury or auto accident lawyer.

-You have to keep in mind the fact that it is by no means a level playing field as such.
-Ultimately, it boils down to one thing only and that is that an unrepresented claimant may lack the proper experience, or the training required to effectively negotiate with the insurance carrier.
+You have to keep in mind that it is by no means a level playing field as such.
+Ultimately, it only boils down to one thing: an unrepresented claimant may lack the proper experience or training required to negotiate with the insurance carrier effectively.

-Moreover, unless you are a skilled and experienced attorney yourself, it is very unlikely that you will have a thorough understanding of negotiating with your insurance service provider.
+Moreover, unless you are a skilled and experienced attorney yourself, it is improbable that you will have a thorough understanding of negotiating with your insurance service provider.

 Note: Each claim is different and must be evaluated on its individual facts.
-Prior results do no guarantee that similar results can be achieved in future cases.
+Prior results do not guarantee that similar results can be achieved in future cases.